HIPAA applies to all healthcare providers and covered entities.

 If the HHS finds there was intentional neglect but the issue is corrected within the required time period, penalties will range $10,000 – $50,000 per violation, with the annual max being $250,000 for repeat violations.
 If there was intentional neglect and the issue isn’t corrected in the required time period, penalties are the most severe.
 Fines will be $50,000 per violation, with an annual max of $1.5 million (AMA).
 Keep in mind that many HIPAA violations can also carry criminal penalties, including prison time.
 Maintaining security of this information is incredibly important for avoiding these penalties and protecting the personal information of patient health information.

 Other rules exist within the HIPAA Privacy Rule, like the Security Rule.
 This rule protects any health information that is made, sent, stored, or generally kept in electronic form.
-This means that compliance with the Security Rule requires covered entities to do the following (CDC):
+This means that alignment with the Security Rule requires covered entities to do the following (CDC):

 - Ensure security, integrity, and availability of all electronic health records